 What Is A Health Share Plan?

-Simply, a health share plan is a collection of individual families to share the cost of medical care between one another.
-The idea is that the families will pay cash out of pocket for items like primary care visits, and the plan will help absorb the cost of big ticket items like hospital stays.
+Simply put, a health sharing plan is a collection of individual families to share the cost of medical bills between one another through a monthly contribution.
+The idea is that the families will pay cash out of pocket for items like primary care visits, and the sharing plan will help absorb the cost of big ticket items like hospital stays.
 In that way, it functions quite a bit like Catastrophic Health Insurance.
-But it is not.
+But it is not a traditional health insurance plan.
 Let's look at why.

 First things first, a Health Share Plan is not actually Health Insurance.
-This means that if you are headed to the hospital for a surgery, the hospital can ask you to pay for the surgery and related treatment up front in cash rather than doing what is known as balance billing against health insurance coverage.
-That can put the recipient of that surgery in a precarious position financially.
+It is not run or administered by insurance companies.
+This means that if you are headed to the hospital for a surgery, the hospital can ask you to pay for the medical cost of the surgery and related treatment up front in cash rather than doing what is known as balance billing against health insurance coverage.
+That can put the recipient of that surgery in a precarious position financially if they do not have the cash flow to absorb that medical bill.
 The other place that can create problems is that the health system is free to charge you whatever they would like since there is no set amount for a procedure.
-The negotiations are completely up to the insured.
-These two items can be worked around, but you need to understand the risk going in to it.
+The negotiations of the medical costs are completely up to the insured and the health systems and you likely lack the bargaining power in those negotiations that a big health insurance company does.
+These two items can be worked around, but you need to understand the risk going into using a healthcare sharing ministry.

 How Does It Work?

-Most Health Share Plans function on a system that you would recognize as a Deductible and reimbursement model.
-That means, when you head in for a major procedure, they first dollars toward the bill come from your pocket and are considered your responsibility.
+Most Health Share Plans function on a system that you would recognize as a Deductible and reimbursement model for medical expenses.
+That means, when you head in for a major procedure, the first dollars toward the bill come from your pocket and are considered your responsibility.
 Since the plan isn't actually insurance it will not be referred to as a deductible, but rather an "unshared amount".
 Functionally for you, they are interchangeable.

-At that point, how the bill gets paid is going to be a bit of crap shoot.
-Some of the health share plans have networks that will look like a PPO network.
-If you use one of those, they will allow for reimbursement to come from the Plan itself rather than your pocket.
+At that point, how the bill for the medical care gets paid is going to be a bit of a crap shoot.
+Some of the health sharing plans have networks that will look and function like a PPO network.
+If you use one of those, the healthcare system or provider will allow for medical expenses reimbursement to come from the Plan itself rather than your pocket.
 Many find this preferable.
-However, be prepared that you could be asked to pay for that six figure plus bill and await 45 to 90 days for reimbursement.
-While preventive of financial ruin in the end, it can make things a bit tight at the moment.
+However, if your plan does not use the "network" model you need to be prepared that you could be asked to pay for that six figure plus bill and await 45 to 90 days for reimbursement of the health care cost.
+While preventive of financial ruin in the end, it can make things a bit tight at the moment if your medical condition requires a large cash payment up front.

 What Else To Consider?

 One main consideration for many is that the majority of the Health Share Plans have a faith based statement requirement.
-In this same manner of thought, you will also want to fully understand if more treatment options like maternity coverage outside of a marriage situation is covered under the plan.
-If you're not in tune with some of those aspects, those plans will definitely not be for you.
-However, there are still some options that do not require the faith statement and will be open to more options of care.
+Because of this statement of faith, you will also want to fully understand the benefits provided by the sharing plan.
+Some treatment options like maternity coverage outside of a marriage situation may not be covered under the sharing plan.
+This can be incredibly problematic if something unexpected happens to you.
+If you're not in tune with the items that are and are not covered, the healthcare costs that arise with those plans will definitely not be for you.
+One side note is that there are some health sharing plan options that do not require the faith statement.

-Beyond that, considerations can actually be similar to non-compliant health insurance plans.
-Many plans will have underwriting for pre-existing conditions, and may limit the benefits available to you for those conditions in the first one to four years.
+Some other considerations can actually be similar to ACA non-compliant health insurance plans.
+Many plans do have underwriting for pre-existing conditions.
+These provisions may limit the benefits available to you for any pre-existing conditions either entirely or graduated in over time.
 You need to understand the mechanics of how reimbursement is made to you and if there are network requirements.

 Which One Should I Choose?